AgustinSRG/go-child-process-manager/README.md

 ./test
 ```

-After it finishes, it should print `SUCESS | THE CHILD PROCESS IS DEAD`
+After it finishes, it should print `SUCCESS | THE CHILD PROCESS IS DEAD`

 If you want to test what happens without using this library, use the following: